-1.2 Mac
+1.3 Mac

-Go to http://tug.org/mactex/ home to the MacTeX-2018 Distribution.
-Scroll down to "To obtain the distribution, click the link below" and click on MacTeX.pkg.
-This is a 2.4G download: unless you have great connection at home you should do this on campus.
+Go to http://tug.org/mactex/ home to the MacTeX-2020 Distribution.
+If your Mac is running High Sierra (Mac OS 10.13) or higher and runs on Intel processors scroll down to below "The current distribution is MacTeX-2020", and click the link MacTeX Download; from the next page simply click on MacTex.pkg.
+This is a 4.0G download: unless you have great connection at home you should do this on campus (but not in Fall 2020 where isntead you will just have to be especially patient!).
 And even then, you must be patient!
 I have done this many times and never had a problem, it is straightforward.